-- (i) whether permission is given for the publication in terms of rule 6.3 of information to be contained in a tariff determination or re-determination made in respect of the goods and, if so, whether all the information may be published or only certain information as specified; and - (j) any other information that the customs authority may require for purposes of the application. - (3) An application referred to in subrule (1) must be supported by - - (a) if the application is submitted on behalf of the applicant by an ordinary representative, a document authorising that person to act as a representative; - (b) the pro forma invoice issued in relation to the goods; - descriptive literature in relation to the nature, characteristics and use of the goods; - a motivation for the suggested tariff classification referred to in subrule (2)(e), taking into account the relevant tariff headings, the Harmonised Commodity and Coding System tariff section and Chapter notes, and the Harmonised System Explanatory Notes; and - (e) in the case of circumstances referred to in subrule (2)(g) - - (i) the overall packing list indicating total weight and volume of the machine; - (ii) a document containing a schematic or technical diagram or exploded view of the whole machine - - (aa) clearly identifying separate individual components making up the whole machine; and - (bb) indicating the weight and volume for each separate consignment; and - (iii) the contract of sale and purchase for the entire project.
+- (ii) a juristic entity, a copy of the document authorising the person who submitted the application on behalf of the entity, to act on behalf of the entity. - (a) if the application is submitted on behalf of the applicant by an ordinary representative, a document authorising that person to act as a representative; - (b) the pro forma invoice issued in relation to the goods; - (c) descriptive literature in relation to the nature, characteristics and use of the goods; - (d) a motivation for the suggested tariff classification referred to in subrule (2)(e), taking into account the relevant tariff headings, the Harmonised Commodity and Coding System tariff section and Chapter notes, and the Harmonised System Explanatory Notes; and - (e) in the case of circumstances referred to in subrule (2)(g) - (i) the overall packing list indicating total weight and volume of the machine; - (ii) a document containing a schematic or technical diagram or exploded view of the whole machine - - (aa) clearly identifying separate individual components making up the whole machine; and - (bb) indicating the weight and volume for each separate consignment; and - (iii) the contract of sale and purchase for the entire project. and